ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

     \end{aligned}
     $$

-# «Endianness» dei bit
+# Bit Endianness

--   L'ordine dei bit in un byte è detto in gergo *bit-endianness*, termine tratto dai *Viaggi di Gulliver* (1726), di J. Swift:
+-   The order of bits in a byte is called *bit-endianness*, a term taken from *Gulliver's Travels* (1726) by J. Swift:

-    1. La codifica *big-endian* parte dalla potenza *maggiore* («big»);
+    1.  *Big-endian* encoding starts from the *highest* power ("big");
-    2. La codifica *little-endian* parte dalla potenza *minore* («little»).
+    2.  *Little-endian* encoding starts from the *lowest* power ("little").

--   Le CPU Intel e AMD oggi usate nei personal computer usano tutte la codifica *little-endian*.
-La codifica *big-endian* è invece lo standard per le trasmissioni via rete (ed oggi è ancora impiegata in alcune CPU ARM).
+-   Intel and AMD CPUs used in personal computers today all use *little-endian* encoding. *Big-endian* encoding is instead the standard for network transmissions (and is still used today in some ARM CPUs).

--   Fortunatamente, la *bit endianness* non sarà qualcosa di cui dovremo preoccuparci nel nostro codice, ma dovremo invece affrontare la *byte endianness*!
+-   Fortunately, *bit endianness* will not be something we have to worry about in our code, but we will have to deal with *byte endianness*!

-# Usare più di 8 bit
+# Using More Than 8 Bits

--   Un numero a 8 bit può assumere valori da 0 a 255
+-   An 8-bit number can take values from 0 to 255.

--   È un intervallo molto ridotto!
-Ma si possono combinare insieme più bytes
+-   That's a very small range!
+But you can combine multiple bytes together.

--   In C++ esistono i tipi `int16_t` (16 bit → 2 byte), `int32_t` (32 bit → 4 byte), `int64_t` (64 bit → 8 byte)
+-   In C++ there are the types `int16_t` (16 bits → 2 bytes), `int32_t` (32 bits → 4 bytes), `int64_t` (64 bits → 8 bytes).

     <center>
     ![](media/bytes-and-data-types.svg){ height=280px }
     </center>

-# Endianness dei byte
+# Byte Endianness

--   Se si combinano insieme più byte, c'è di nuovo il problema della *endianness*!
+-   If you combine multiple bytes together, there's the *endianness* problem again!

--   Ad esempio, il numero esadecimale a 16 bit 1F3D (2 byte) si codifica con la coppia di byte `1F 3D` (*big endian*) oppure `3D 1F` (*little endian*)?
+-   For example, the 16-bit hexadecimal number 1F3D (2 bytes) is encoded with the byte pair `1F 3D` (*big-endian*) or `3D 1F` (*little-endian*)?

--   Si parla anche in questo caso di codifica di byte *big endian* o *little endian*
+-   In this case too, we speak of *big-endian* or *little-endian* byte encoding.

--   A differenza della *bit endianness*, dovremo preoccuparci della *byte endianness* nella gestione dei file PFM 🙁
+-   Unlike *bit endianness*, we will have to worry about *byte endianness* when handling PFM files 🙁

-# Dati binari e testuali
+# Binary and Text Data

--   Oltre al problema della *endianness*, bisogna anche capire come il proprio linguaggio gestisce i file binari.
-Guardate questo esempio in C++:
+-   In addition to the *endianness* problem, you also need to understand how your language handles binary files.
+Look at this C++ example:

     ```c++
     #include <fstream>